On Card guessing games: limit law for one-time riffle shuffle: First pure luck guess

 First, we require a new distribution, a functional of a L\'evy distributed random variable $L=\Levy(c)$, $c>0$, with density

 \begin{defi}[Reciprocal of a shifted L\'evy distribution] Let $L=\Levy(c)$, $c>0$.
 Then, let $R=R(c)$ denote the reciprocal of the shifted random variable $1+L$:

 The density of $R$ is given by

 \end{defi} This random variable in terms of above density function has been appeared already in several applications.
 See for example~\cite{KuPanPro2009} for the limit law of the hitting time in sampling without replacement or~\cite{HPW2022,HPW2023} for its occurrence in the limit law of an uncover process for random trees.
-However, it seems that the relation to the L\'evy distribution has been remained unnoticed so far.
-However, it is easy to see that $R$ has the stated density:
+Moreover, this random variable has appeared earlier in context of the standard additive coalescent, where also the relation to the L\'evy distribution has been observed by Aldous and Pitman~\cite[Corollary 5 and Theorem 6]{AldousPitman1998}.
+We also note the random variable appears as the limit law of random dynamics on the edges of a uniform Cayley tree, a so-called "fire on tree" model~\cite{Bertoin2012}.
+In contrast to the L\'evy distribution, the random variable $R$ has integer moments of all orders.
+In the special case of $c=1$ the moments have a particularly interesting structure~\cite[Lemma 3]{Bertoin2012}: